Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 First up, we have the specs!

-There are a couple of features that the TB-2 Trap Bar brings to the table that I have to mention.
+There are a couple of features that this Rogue Trap Bar brings to the table that I have to mention.

 These main features are as follows: